How much data do I need?

 Your phone is constantly connected to a remote push service over the internet, which is how you are able to receive notifications when you receive a message from someone on Whatsapp or Facebook Messenger.

-In addition, using navigation apps when you’re outside, such as Google Maps and Apple Maps, will use your data to download the actual map information.
+In addition, using navigation apps when you’re outside, such as Google Maps and Apple Maps, will use your data to download the local map information.

 It’s possible to reduce the amount of data used by staying connected to a Wi-Fi network as often as possible.